d3-worgan/edfbrowser/README.txt

 Now you can run the program by typing: edfbrowser

-In case you insist on using Qt5, the recommended way is not to use the Qt5 libraries that comes with your distro.
+In case you want to use Qt5, the recommended way is not to use the Qt5 libraries that comes with your distro.
 Instead, download and compile the Qt5 source and use that to compile EDFbrowser.
 Here's a step by step list with instructions: